 One email to my mailing list.

 I didn’t tweet, post on Facebook, blog or send out review copies or anything else.
-(My younger twins were born that month, so I wanted an easy life!)

 You want to know how much money I made?